ritza-co/gram-docs/src/content/docs/host-mcp/publish-gram-server-mcp-registry.md

 ```
 ## Create an MCP publisher server configuration file

 Navigate to the local directory of your MCP server's API.
-Make sure the Open API document is present in the root directory and then create a template `server.json` file using the MCP publisher CLI:
+Make sure the Open API document is present in the root directory, then create a template `server.json` file using the MCP publisher CLI:

 ```bash
 mcp-publisher init